Interior's National Park Service awards $165K contract for facility optimization strategy to ICF Incorporated

 Plain-Language Summary

 Department of the Interior obligated $165,395.88 to ICF INCORPORATED, L.L.C. for work described as: HIGH PERFORMANCE, EFFICIENCY, RESILIENCE.
 THIS TASK WILL CREATE A COMPREHENSIVE STRATEGY TO OPTIMIZE PERFORMANCE, EFFICIENCY AND RESILIENCE FOR FACILITIES AND OPERATIONS REQUIRED BY LAW AND POLICY, IDENTIFYING ACHIEVABLE AND COST-APPROPRIATE ACTIONS.
 Key points: 1.
-Focuses on optimizing key operational aspects like performance, efficiency, and resilience.
-2. Aims to identify actionable and cost-effective improvements.
-3. Contract awarded to ICF Incorporated, L.L.C.
-4. Supports legal and policy requirements for facilities and operations.
+Contract aims to enhance facility performance, efficiency, and resilience through strategic planning.
+2. Focus on identifying cost-appropriate actions to meet legal and policy requirements.
+3. The contract is a task order under a broader Blanket Purchase Agreement (BPA).
+4. Services fall under Administrative Management and General Management Consulting.
+5. The contract duration is approximately one year, ending in April 2027.
+6. This award represents a small investment in strategic operational improvement for the NPS.

 Value Assessment